-A five-acre gem in the heart of Vancouver, Esther Short Park is the oldest public square in the state of Washington.
-The park is now a jewel in the heart of downtown Vancouver and the city's backyard - home to great public events and family activities throughout the year.
+A five-acre gem in the heart of downtown Vancouver, Esther Short Park is the oldest public square in the state of Washington.

-George Propstra is credited for spurring new development in the park, first donating $2 million to park improvements and then, later, contributing $1.3 million to build the bell tower.
-Private donations of $3.6 million and city investment of $2 million were used in 1998 to redevelop the park.
+George Propstra is credited for spurring new development in the park, first donating $2 million to park improvements and later contributing $1.3 million to build the bell tower.
+Private donations of $3.6 million and a City investment of $2 million were used in 1998 to redevelop the park.
 The playground equipment, donated by the Angelo family, is constructed in a Victorian theme that reflects the history of the park.
-The park has proven to be a catalyst that has contributed to a surge of economic development in downtown Vancouver.
+Esther Short Park has proven to be a catalyst that has contributed to a surge of economic development in downtown Vancouver.

 The site serves as a year-round venue for a variety of public and private events, programs, concerts and other activities, including:

 - Free summer concerts and movies

 Want to plan your event in Esther Short Park?
 See what park permit fees are for public and private events.

 An area has been designated in Esther Short Park for people wishing to participate in Free Speech.
 Technically, the entire park is available for Free Speech activities, unless closed to the public through a special event permit.